dangaffa/SpaceAppendix/README.md

 **ABC**: Artemis Base Camp, Artemis Program's lunar base

+**ASTP**: Apollo Soyuz Test Project, mission in 1975 which involved the docking of a Soyuz and Apollo capsule together, to demonstrate international collaboration in space

 **BOLE**: Booster Obsolescence and Life Extension, often used when discussing the boosters designed for SLS Block 2

 **BMM1/BMM2**: Blue Moon Mark 1/2, Blue Origin lunar landers, Mk1 is uncrewed, Mk2 is crewed